 How does hospice “manage pain”?

-Hope Hospice nurses and doctors are experts in managing pain and have a high degree of success in pain control.
+Hope nurses and doctors are experts in managing pain and have a high degree of success in pain control.
 The hospice staff check with the patient frequently to assure the they are comfortable.
 The doctors and nurses on the team consult with a pharmacist weekly and remain current on the latest medications and treatments for pain and symptom relief.

 What is the success rate of Hope Hospice in relieving pain?